Understanding the Nursing Shortage and Where it Will Be in the Next Few Years

 • Strengthening nursing unions

 A projected job growth of 9% by 2023 is expected for nurses.
 To meet that demand, lawmakers and government officials, hospital administrators, and nursing schools will need to work together to make education more accessible and affordable and to create strong retention programs.
-Becoming a nurse is an investment, and the benefits of getting into the field need to be strong enough to earn that investment.
+Becoming a nurse is an investment, and the benefits of getting into the field need to be strong enough to earn that investment to prevent nursing shortage.

 How the Shortage Will Affect the Field of Medicine in the Coming Years